shofawj/shofawj.github.io/content/blogs/planning-a-data-visualization.md

 ![data](/blogs/DV-point3.png)

-##### Build Data Visualization Toolkit
+## Build Data Visualization Toolkit

 There are various tools we can use for data visualization

-- Spreadsheets (Microsoft Excel or Google Sheets): Spreadsheets are great for simple visuals like bar graphs and pie charts, and they offer some advanced options like maps, waterfall, and funnel diagrams.
+1. Spreadsheets (Microsoft Excel or Google Sheets) - Spreadsheets are great for simple visuals like bar graphs and pie charts, and they offer some advanced options like maps, waterfall, and funnel diagrams.
+2. Visualization Software (Tableau) -

-- Visualization Software (Tableau): Tableau is a powerful tool that turns data into compelling visuals and insights.
+Tableau is a powerful tool that turns data into compelling visuals and insights.
 It allows for interactive dashboards and is useful for analyzing and sharing data.

-- Programming Language (R with RStudio): R is used by many data analysts, and RStudio is a popular integrated development environment (IDE) for data visualization.
+3. Programming Language (R with RStudio) -
+R is used by many data analysts, and RStudio is a popular integrated development environment (IDE) for data visualization.

 Remember to choose the tool that best fits our data and analysis needs.